 From Puerto Ayora you can book many day-trips (all local agencies advertise last-minutes offers) but we had reserved months before the unmissable one to SEYMOUR NORTE, which you can reach only with an authorized boat with a naturalist guide.
 These tours are very expensive but are the only way you can visit the most interesting places in terms of wildlife -also because there is a very low cap on the number of people that can access the island every day.
 The park authority is very strict on these rules and the entrance limitations are necessary to preserve this incredible nature sanctuary.
 Our trip to Seymour Norte (the boat name was "Adriana") was well worth the price, because what we saw that day on this tiny island was the quintessential Galápagos experience and both service and food (they cook a very good meal on the boat) on the fancy catamaran were really good.
 On the way to the island, leaving from the port of the Itabaca canal, we stopped at the gorgeous beach of Las bachas, on the northern coast of Santa Cruz, where you can spot pink flamingos on a small lagoon, along with many birds, and snorkel in the turquoise (though cold) waters where we swam with manta rays, sharks and turtles!
 Seymour Norte is considered one of the best spots to see red magnificent frigatebirds, the famous blue-footed boobies, but also land and marine iguanas and sea lions -and it didn't fail us.
 The vegetation is very different from what you see in Puerto Ayora and all around the rocky coast it is also considered one of the best scuba diving site on the Galápagos: in fact we had black tipped sharks swimming under our boat while we were having lunch!

-In Puerto Ayora you can't miss -also because they're among the very few free activities that you can do without a guide- the very educational Charles Darwin Research Station (where you can see the embalmed body of the last surviving tortoises of the Pinta islands, Lonesome George, who was considered by many to be the rarest animal on the world) and take a 40-minute walk to Bahia Tortuga, a beautiful beach of soft white sand, unfurling for almost a 1 km, where it's not really safe to swim because of the currents.
-Nevertheless you can take a dip in the lagoon at the western end of the beach, wrapped in mangroves where many iguanas are usually hanging out.
+In Puerto Ayora you can't miss -also because they're among the very few free activities that you can do without a guide- the very interesting Charles Darwin Research Station (where you can see the embalmed body of the last surviving tortoises of the Pinta islands, Lonesome George, who was considered by many to be the rarest animal on the world) and take a 40-minute walk to Bahia Tortuga, a beautiful beach of soft white sand, unfurling for almost a 1 km, where dozens of black iguanas lie down at the warm sun, making your Galápagos photoshoot quite complete!
+It's not really safe to swim there because of the currents, nevertheless you can take a dip in the lagoon at the western end of the beach, wrapped in mangroves where many iguanas are usually hanging out.
+Another MUST-DO activity in Santa Cruz is to walk through the paths of the giant tortoises of Rancho Primicias-EL CHATO, a 10 minutes taxi ride from Puerto Ayora - this is where we found the biggest ones, and the reserve is also quite large and beautiful, which makes it really worth-it the visit.

-Don't forget to have at least one dinner at Los kioskos, downtown Puerto Ayora, a feast of fresh fish and a popular spot for all kinds of traverlers and local people.
+Don't forget to have at least one dinner at Los kioskos, downtown Puerto Ayora, a feast of fresh fish and a popular spot for all kinds of travelers and local people.

 (Click on any photo to open the gallery)